MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-homepage.md

 > [!div class="mx-imgBorder"]
 > ![](media/home-page-insights.png "Insights on Home page")

 If you are a trial user, make sure to switch from a demo environment before starting to use the product.
-This can be done via the environment switcher shown below.
+This can be done via the environment switcher that is positioned on the top right corenr of the page (shown in red below):

 > [!div class="mx-imgBorder"]
 > ![](media/home-page-environment-switcher.png "Switch environment")